wakeuplabs-io/assembly-script-stylus/packages/docs/feasibility-report.md

 ### Features

-Certain common smart contract patterns are either unsupported or must be rethought when using AssemblyScript with "runtime": "none":
+Certain common smart contract patterns are either unsupported or must be rethought when using AssemblyScript with `"runtime": "none"`:

 #### Inheritance:

-- No Class Inheritance: Unlike Solidity or Rust, AssemblyScript without runtime support does not allow class-based inheritance.
+- **No Class Inheritance:** Unlike Solidity or Rust, AssemblyScript without runtime support does not allow class-based inheritance.
 Developers must use composition or manual dispatching for code reuse.

 #### Mitigation